eead-csic-compbio/kmeleon/README.md

 * @ is a symbol used to differentiate the header from the other rows
 * Position: the position within the target (chromosome)
-* kmer(MD_Z): a kmer found in such position, in SAM/BAM file MD_Z field format
+* kmer(md_z): a kmer found in such position, in SAM/BAM file MD_Z field format
-* depth: the times that this kmer has been observed at this position.
+* dp: depth, i.e. times this kmer has been observed at this position.

 ## 2nd) Count the number of kmers at each genomic position